redpanda-bit/macros-frontend/README.md

+# Macros
+This is a ReactJS application put together by two engineers, Snigha Sur (https://github.com/snigdhasur) and Carlos Almonte (https://github.com/carlosalmonte04).

+This application allows you to find nutrient values of foods according to a picture.

+## Getting started

+1. Download this repo
+2. Download the API (backend) from https://github.com/carlosalmonte04/macros-backend
+3. `cd` into `macros-backend`
+4. Run `rails s` to start the backend server
+5. Go back to your downloads folder and `cd` into `macros-frontend`
+6. Run `npm start` or `yarn start` (depending on what you have installed)
+7. You will the following prompt `Something is already running on port 3000.` Agree to the prompt by typing `Y` and pressing enter
+8. Your terminal will take you to the web application

+## Troubleshooting

+If the instructions above do not work:
+1. Confirm that both servers are running
+2. In the backend terminal run `rake db:migrate` to run the database migration
+3. Ask any of the contributors of this project

+Thank you for stopping by!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>